Contguard/home-work/README.md

 use " kubectl port-forward ... " then youll be able to reach service on your localhost.

+if possible add a LoadBalancer service that your app can be reached externally .

 attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  . please add some documents the showing the proccess including screenshots and explanations .